rahul-dhar-e5609/distributed-monitoring-system/README.md

 # Distributed Monitoring System

-> A distributed programming in Go using RabbitMQ Exchanges and Queues for communication among data generators, data coordinators and data consumers.
+> A distributed system in Go using RabbitMQ Exchanges and Queues for monitoring the communications among data generators, data coordinators and data consumers.

 The queue discovery was initially a direct exchange.
 The sensors published two kinds of messages.